 Being in a state of low energy availability could be intentional (to achieve a specific body comp for performance), inadvertent (not adjusting intake to meet needs for training) or compulsive (due to disordered eating patterns).

-We have to highlight that poor energy availability doesn’t only happen in eating disorders OR to the extremely lean athlete.
-Although this can be one of the diagnosing factors, an imbalance between food intake and training demands can happen to any of us!
+We have to highlight that poor energy availability doesn’t only happen in eating disorders OR the extremely lean athlete.
+Although this can be one of the diagnosing factors, an imbalance between food and training demands can happen to any of us!

 It is likely accidental due to the time constraints that come with trying to balance training with work, family, and life commitments.
 These challenges can prevent us from having the time to consider our requirements each day.
 And therefore stop us from adjusting our intake as our training demands increase.